 - Consensus-based: Outcomes are consensus-based, arrived at by compromise, and are a win-win for the greatest number or diversity of stakeholders.

 At the outset, LMC members and other experts expect to develop a draft, working “strawman” proposal.
 Based on input from a preliminary discussion Sept.
-27-28, 2018 in Chicago, the first multistakeholder plenary is set for Jan.
+27-28, 2018 in Chicago, the first multistakeholder plenary occurred Jan.
 15-16, 2019 in Brooklyn, N.Y.
-Thereafter, smaller working groups may be organized to address specific aspects of the process intersessionally or at a second plenary.
-These groups can be supported by experts who will provide data, sample language, and other research assistance to working group.
+Now, smaller, open working groups are addressing specific aspects of the process intersessionally in advance of the April 24-25 Washington gathering.
+These groups are supported by experts who will provide data, sample language, and other research assistance to working group.
 To inquire about joining any of the groups, please email firstname.lastname@example.org.